yisiox/tp/docs/UserGuide.md

 ### Exiting the Application: `exit`

 Exits the application.
-Equivalent to pressing the cross in the top right corner.
+Equivalent to pressing `X` on the top right corner on Windows, and top left corner on MacOS.

 Format: `exit`